jaytintran/biggest-js-course/05. Advanced/1. OOP/oop-notes.md

 1. Objects: are collections of key-value pairs, where keys are property names, and values can be primitives or functions.
 2. Classes: are blueprints for creating objects.
 They encapsulate data and methods into a single entity.
 They are like templates, for example: creating a lot same-design shirts with different color.
-3. Encapsulation: Encapsulation restricts direct access to some components of an object and allows controlled access through methods.
+3. Encapsulation (Tính đóng gói): Encapsulation restricts direct access to some components of an object and allows controlled access through methods.
-4. Inheritance: allows one class to inherit properties and methods from another class.
+4. Inheritance (Tính kế thừa): allows one class to inherit properties and methods from another class.
-5. Polymorphism: allows methods in derived classes to override methods in the base class.
+5. Polymorphism (Tính đa hình): allows methods in derived classes to override methods in the base class.
-6. Abstraction: hides complex implementation details and shows only the necessary features.
+6. Abstraction (Tính trừu tượng): hides complex implementation details and shows only the necessary features.

 ## Classes